garylirocks/quickrefs/docker.markdown

 # list networks
 docker network ls

-# create a subnet (looks like this will create a virtual network adapter on a Linux host, but not a Mac)
+# create a subnet (looks like this will create a virtual network adapter on a Linux host, but not a M)
 docker network create --subnet 10.1.0.0/16 --gateway 10.1.0.1 --ip-range=10.1.4.0/24 --driver=bridge --label=host4network bridge04

 # use a network, and specify a static IP for it